mabel912/ETL-Project-Shop-Smarter/README.md

 ### Coding Style

 Jupyter notebooks was used.

-List of dependencies:
+The list of dependencies are as follows:

 ```sh
 import pandas as pd
 import json